-Vauxhall Corsa review - Practicality, comfort and boot space
+Vauxhall Corsa - Practicality, comfort and boot space

 The Corsa is comfortable and refined, but below average interior and boot space let the side down

-Unlike previous Corsas which were offered with a choice of three and five doors, the latest model comes exclusively in a single five-door body style.
+Unlike previous Corsa models which were offered with a choice of three and five doors, Vauxhall's latest supermini comes exclusively in a single five-door body style.
 Up front, it’s a comfy place to be.
 The supportive seats have plenty of adjustment, while all round visibility is pretty decent.

 Storage is fine, rather than spectacular for the class.
 The front door bins can each hold a big-ish bottle, while there’s a pair of cupholders in the centre console ahead of a small closed storage bin.
 The smartphone tray ahead of the gear selector is big enough and positioned in a way that devices shouldn’t fall out when you accelerate or brake.
 The glovebox is small, though – a result of making it as flat as possible to maximise knee room for the front passenger.

 The latest Corsa measures 4,060mm long.
 That’s 39mm longer than its predecessor, and 7mm longer than a Volkswagen Polo.
-At 1,765mm wide and 1,435mm tall, it’s grown 19mm wider and dropped 44mm lower than before.
+At 1,765mm wide (not including mirrors) and 1,435mm tall, it’s grown 19mm wider and dropped 44mm lower than before.
 The wheelbase measures 2,538mm – 13mm less than the Polo.

 Leg room, head room & passenger space